 Here is a list of Frequently Asked Questions that may help you understand our program better.

-- How much is the program fee and how will I be billed?
+- How much does it cost to come to Young AmeriTowne and how will we be billed?

 - What can we expect on the day of our visit?